How will I be taught?

 Not only are you taught in the lecture theatre by academics who are experts in their fields, but our supervision system means that you receive more personal tuition from them too.

 At Cambridge, your faculty or department arranges lectures, seminars and practicals (where relevant) that students from all Colleges attend together.
-In addition, you will have small-group supervisions, that are organised by your Director of Studies.
+In addition, you have small-group supervisions (see below), that are organised by your Director of Studies.

 As at all universities, there's a much greater emphasis on independent and self-directed study here compared with what you've been used to at school or college.
 You're responsible for your own learning and are expected to read beyond what's required for your lectures and classes.